StefanZander/lecture_notes/swcs/html/docs/milestone2.md

     - Register both authors at the easychair system and enter all relevant information

         !!! note
             **Note**: Both(!) authors need to register at the easychair system.
-Please use your official student email addresses for the reqistration as I will use these later to register you for the reviews.
-If author and programme committee email-adresses do not match, problems will occur during the review assignment.
+Please use your official student email addresses for the registration as I will use these later to register you for the reviews.
+If author and programme committee email adresses do not match, problems will occur during the review assignment.

     - Upload the document to the easychair system